Hisham Matar

-He is a Fellow of the Royal Society of Literature, and Associate Professor of Professional Practice in Comparative Literature, Asia & Middle East Cultures, and English at Barnard College, Columbia University.
+Early life and education

-Early life
+Hisham Matar was born in New York City in 1970, the son of Jaballa Matar, who was considered a political dissident for his opinions on Colonel Muammar Qaddafi's 1969 coup, and had to move the family away from Tripoli.
+He was working for the Libyan delegation to the United Nations, in New York, at the time of Matar's birth.

-Hisham Matar was born in New York City, in 1970, the second of two sons.
-His father, Jaballa Matar, who was considered a political dissident for his opinions on Colonel Muammar Qaddafi's coup in 1969, had to move the family away from Tripoli and was working for the Libyan delegation to the United Nations, in New York, at the time of Matar's birth.
+The family moved back to Tripoli in 1973, but fled the country again in 1979.
+Matar was nine when they moved to Cairo, Egypt, where the family lived in exile from 1980, and where Matar's father became more vocal against the Gaddafi regime.

-The family moved back to Tripoli, Libya, in 1973, but fled the country again in 1979.
-Matar was nine when they moved to Cairo, where the family lived in exile, and where Matar's father became more vocal against the Gaddafi regime.
-Matar continued his schooling at Cairo's American school.
+After starting off in a public school in Cairo, Matar continued his schooling at Cairo American College from the age of 12.
+He did not enjoy his schooling there, and his academic achievements plunged compared with his time in Libyan and Egyptian public schools.
+He struggled with learning English, until he discovered a love for Billie Holiday, and also felt no affinity for his fellow students, most of whom were the offspring of American diplomats and military personnel.